sxcntqnt/Zerilag/README.md

     ✅ Set up monitoring for suspicious activities

-This multi-layered approach ensures that even if a malicious actor gains some access, they cannot modify the whitelist without going through proper security reviews and validations.

     Security Manager Role

         Create custom "Security Manager" role with limited permissions

-This solution efficiently handles both small concurrent pushes and large batch operations while maintaining security and performance.
+This multi-layered approach ensures that even if a malicious actor gains some access, they cannot modify the whitelist without going through proper security reviews and validations.